SvenStahlmann/icis-2021/README.md

-ECIS-2021
+ICIS-2021
 ==============================

-Code for the 2021 ECIS Paper Deep Learning Enabled Consumer Research
+Code for the 2021 ICIS Paper

 Project Organization
 ------------